25 Simple Tips for Improving Your E-Commerce Checkout Process

 Add Purchase Incentives

 Sometimes, that last push helps a customer feel confident in their purchase and go through with it.
-You might offer complementary items or even a coupon code in return for making a purchase.
+You might offer complimentary items or even a coupon code in return for making a purchase.

 Provide Multiple Payment Options